 And, even if berries are picked under ideal conditions and handled with the utmost care, each one comes complete with lots of tiny, naturally occurring mold spores, just waiting for the opportunity to spring into action and ruin your fruit.
-Any what creates that opportunity?
-Moisture and lack of air circulation (which contributes to moisture!) allows the ever-present mold spores to multiply like wildfire and turn into “fur coats for berries” when given half a chance.
+And what creates that opportunity?
+Moisture and lack of air circulation (which contributes to moisture!) allows ever-present mold spores to multiply like wildfire and turn into “fur coats for berries” when given a chance.

 In general, the more time spent out of refrigeration, the less storage life your berries will have, so

 - Come to market as early as possible, because the longer they stay in the heat, the more their shelf life can be shortened.

 - Always treat your berries as carefully as you would dairy or fresh seafood items, and transport them home in a temperature controlled bag.